DA suggests Donald Trump violated silence order with post about secret trial judge's daughter - ExBulletin

 The silence order, requested by prosecutors, prohibits Trump from making or directing others to make public statements on his behalf about jurors or potential witnesses in the secret trial, such as his lawyer-turned-enemy Michael Cohen and porn star Stormy Daniels. .

-The order, echoing that in Trump's election interference criminal case in Washington, D.C., also prohibits any statements intended to interfere with or harass court personnel, the prosecution team or their families.
-Trump, however, is free to criticize Manhattan District Attorney Alvin Bragg, the Democratic lawmaker whose office is prosecuting Trump — but Steinglass also wants his family banned.
+The order, echoing that of Trump's election interference criminal case in Washington, D.C., also prohibits any statements intended to interfere with or harass court personnel, the prosecution team or their families.
+Trump, however, is free to criticize Manhattan District Attorney Alvin Bragg, the Democratic lawmaker whose office is prosecuting Trump, but Steinglass also wants his family banned.

-In his letter, Steinglass implored the judge to “make clear” to Trump that the silence order protects his family, Bragg's family and the family members of all others covered by the silence order.
-He urged Merchan to warn Trump “that his recent conduct is contumacious and to order him to desist immediately.”
+In his letter, Steinglass implored the judge to make it clear to Trump that the silence order protects his family, the Braggs family and the family members of everyone else covered by the silence order.
+He urged Merchan to warn Trump “that his recent conduct is contumacious and order him to desist immediately.”

 A violation of the silence order could result in detention for contempt of court, a fine or even imprisonment.